oracle-quickstart/oci-quobyte/README.md

 Quobyte file system (https://www.quobyte.com)

 ## oci-quobyte
 This is work in progress.
-A filesystem more suited for small file workloads like EDA, in additon to other workloads.
-(TODO - add more info)
+TODO - add more info